Stolarskis/flood-alert-app/README.md

 # Flood-Alert-App
-More Detailed info + instructionms coming soon
+More Detailed info + instructions coming soon

 ## App-Flood-App
 GRPC Server - Waits for calls from `App-Flood-Ctl`